 - subscribe to this travel advice to receive free email updates each time it's reissued

 - follow us on Facebook and Twitter.

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Ghana for the most up-to-date information.
+Australians require a visa to travel to Ghana.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest High Commission of Ghana or visit their website for the most up-to-date information.